lukesUbuntu/apihelper/README.md

 ## API Helper
-An api helper for sending json data for your apps.
-Currently does not supply much options.
+An api helper for usage with Express for sending json calls and making life a little easier (will update readme for usage soon)
-By default Access-Control-Allow-Origin header is set to allow all *

 ## install